 A Brief History of the BDDC

 Today The BDDC actively supports funding towards Health Issues - currently our primary consideration is DCM (Cardio), Dobermann rescue organisations and research into canine abnormalities.
-The Club has two Open Shows every year, usually held at end of January and mid - May.
+The Club holds two Open Shows every year and our Championship Show is held in October.